bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

 ### What

-1. Tell us about the nature of the problem, what it looks like and how it’s behaving.
-For example, if a screen doesn’t load as you expected, give us a description of what it looks like, and what it should look like.
-Add a screenshot but **Please remember:**: while helpful, screenshots aren't accessible without alt text.
+1. Define the problem's nature, what it looks like and how it’s behaving.
+For example, if a screen doesn’t load as expected, give a description of what it looks like, and what it should look like.
+Add a screenshot but while helpful, screenshots aren't accessible without alt text.

 2. After detailing the problem, we want to know what troubleshooting you tried.
 Being proactive helps us narrow down solutions and stops repetition

     Please give us a link to the source if you followed steps on a StackOverflow thread or read documentation about the problem

 3. Last, please tell us what type of help you’re looking for.
-A solution, link to resources, and/or another way to complete a task?
-Please be very clear so we don’t resort to guessing
+Are you looking for a solution, link to resources, and/or another way to complete a task?
+Please be very clear so the community doesn't misinterpret what you need.

 ## The 'where'

 Tell us about the environment the problem happened in: